 Policy Priority Inference

-Policy Priority Inference (PPI) is a research programme that emerged in 2018 from a collaboration between The Alan Turing Institute, the Centro de Investigación y Docencia Económica, and the United Nations Development Programme.
+The PPI research programme emerged in 2018 from a collaboration between The Alan Turing Institute, the Centro de Investigación y Docencia Económica, and the United Nations Development Programme.
 Currently, PPI continues its development at The Alan Turing Institute as one of the research strands of the Computational Social Science Group, part of the Institute’s Public Policy Programme.

-The PPI model
+The PPI toolkit